The ABIRC Team

 Lue Nhia Yang- Program Consultant

 Mr. Yang obtained his Associates of Arts degree in Social Work back in Laos, where he was born and raised until he and his family resettled in the United States.
 He has one brother and three sisters.
 At ABIRC, he serves as the Program Consultant, where he manages the several individual grant programs and advises staff members as needed.
-His main focus is making sure that ABIRC and its staff members are meeting the targeted goals and outcomes of each grant program.
+His main focus is making sure that ABIRC and the staff members are meeting the targeted goals and outcomes of each grant program.
+He is extremely knowledgeable about the non-profit sector and everything that is needed to ensure sustainability and success.
 Prior to working here, he served as the Executive Director at the Fresno Center for 26 years and was in retirement these past four years.
+He has also worked with Greater Fresno Health Organization, Inc., Lao Family Community of Fresno, Inc., and Hawaii State Employee Services.

 Mr. Yang’s hobbies include fishing, hiking, and hunting, and, during his free time, he enjoys gardening, cleaning, and watching the news on TV.